by Bond Vet

 Book Your Cleaning

 To schedule your pet’s dental care appointment, please send us an inquiry below.
-A team member will contact you to confirm your appointment and go over further details.
+Our surgery concierge will contact you to confirm your appointment and go over further details.

 Prior to the dental cleaning, we require your pet come in for a pre-operative appointment for bloodwork and a full oral exam.